Home About Us Sign Up Schedule Trip Details Other Events Photos Articles Links Bike Shops

 Wading River

 LIE Exit 68 North (William Floyd Parkway).
 Go past Route 25, to Route 25A East.
 Bear left on Sound Avenue.
 Turn left on Hulse Landing Road (about 4 miles from William Floyd Parkway - watch for sign for Wildwood State Park).
 Continue on Hulse Landing road past the Deli on the left.
 Follow the right fork directly into Wildwood State Park.
-Expect to pay a parking fee.
+Expect to pay a parking fee unless you have an Empire Pass.
 After the toll booth, continue straight ahead into the main parking lot.
-Driving distance from Commack is 35 miles.
+Driving distance from Commack is 38 miles.
+Driving time 45 minutes.
 Arrive by 9:30am.
 Ride at 10:00am.
 18 miles.
 Flat & hilly.
 3 hours.
-Picnic lunch in the park after the ride.

 5-Boro Bike Tour